1. The Vijayanagara Empire was founded in ___________.

 Explanation: Ratnakaravarni, a Jain poet of Vijayanagara times, wrote Bharatesha Vaibhava.

-48. Vijayanagara temples are unique because:
+48. Vijayanagara temples are unique because___________.

 A) Built in rock-cut style